fivelity/usmp/docs/DEVELOPER_GUIDE.md

 3. Define props using `let {...} = $props();`.
 4. Implement template and scoped styles (if not solely using Tailwind).
 5. Ensure adherence to Svelte 5 syntax and Runes.
+6. Use the appropriate store utilities from `client/src/lib/stores/index.ts` for state management.
+7. Follow the established type system for props, events, and store interactions.

 ### 6.5.
 Custom Widget Development (Svelte 5)
 For detailed instructions on creating new widget types using Svelte 5, refer to the [Custom Widget Development Guide (Svelte 5)](CUSTOM_WIDGET_DEVELOPMENT.md).
 This guide has been updated to reflect Svelte 5 practices.